About choosing a restaurant in La Plagne

 If you’re hungry at the end of on an action-packed day on the piste, La Cantine is the best place in Plagne 1800 for pizza!
 Delicious thin-crust pizzas are baked on site in the restaurant’s stone-baked oven where you can choose from a wide selection of pizza classics or why not dare to try something new such as their chicken curry or Savoyard-inspired pizzas!
 Conveniently located in the village Plagne 1800 near Spar and Intersport, the atmospheric quirky building is steeped in history; it was originally the mining workers’ canteen and has been tastefully renovated to maintain its French charm.
 Take-away is an option however if dining in, this restaurant sells out fast every week so book in advance to avoid disappointment!

-Although La Plagne itself does not have any Michelin starred restaurants, there are some in nearby Bourg-Saint-Maurice that are worth a visit.
+Although La Plagne itself does not have any Michelin starred restaurants, there are two restaurants in nearby Bourg-Saint-Maurice that are recommended by the guide.

-Le Montagnole is recommended in the Guide Michelin for its simple, traditional cuisine served with care by the owners who also present their art works on the walls of the restaurant.
+Le Montagnole is described in the Guide Michelin as creating simple, traditional cuisine served with care by the owners who also present their art works on the walls of the restaurant.
 Inexpensive and easy to access on Avenue du Stade in the centre of Bourg-Saint-Maurice.

 L'Arssiban has been awarded the Michelin Bib Gourmand for their great value cuisine prepared by a chef who is "uncompromising and passionate about using fresh ingredients".
 Traditional Savoyard cuisine is complemented by the charming wood and stone decor.